Agawam, Massachusetts

 Agawam is a city in Hampden County, Massachusetts, United States.
 The population was 28,692 at the 2020 census.
 Agawam sits on the western side of the Connecticut River, directly across from Springfield.
-It is considered part of the Springfield Metropolitan Statistical Area, which is contiguous with the Knowledge Corridor area, the second-largest metropolitan area in New England.
+It is considered part of the Springfield Metropolitan Area, which is contiguous with the Knowledge Corridor area, the second-largest metropolitan area in New England.
 Agawam contains a subsection, Feeding Hills.
 The Six Flags New England (formerly known as Riverside Park, one of the largest such parks in the United States) amusement park is located in Agawam, on the banks of the Connecticut River.

-Agawam's ZIP code, 01001, is the lowest in the contiguous United States.
+Agawam's ZIP code, 01001, is the lowest standard ZIP code in the contiguous United States.

 Etymology

 The Native American village originally sited on the west bank of the Connecticut River was known as Agawam, or Agawanus, Aggawom, Agawom, Onkowam, Igwam, and Auguam.
 It is variously speculated to mean "unloading place" and "fishcuring place", perhaps in reference to fish at Agawam Falls being unloaded from canoes for curing on the flats at the mouth of the Westfield River.

 Ipswich, Massachusetts, was also known as Agawam during much of the 17th century, after the English name for the Agawam tribe of Massachusetts, who were indigenous inhabitants of the area.